keithfancher/haskell-notes/haskell-notes.md

 # Learn Me a Haskell, Finally

 Notes about things I keep forgetting, or continue to find confusing, while learning Haskell.

 This is not meant as a comprehensive guide, but rather is a scattered collection of useful information and resources.
+These notes cover some meta/toolchain stuff as well aspects of the language itself.

 (Note: I'm writing this selfishly.
 Primarily, *I* am the document's target audience.
 Apologies if I make some assumptions throughout.
 Also, I'm new to